Scrivane/AML_project_5/README.md

 Always make sure you are in the correct directory before running a notebook.
 For example: cd ./Cifar_100_Federated
 This command moves you into the Cifar_100_Federated directory.

+Personal contribution code can be run only on  [Google Colab](https://colab.research.google.com) .

 ### 3. project structure